-Each person has five sense organs that take in information from your environment and send it to your brain.
+Each person has five sense that take organs in information from your environment and send it to your brain.
 Your brain then processes the information and tells your body how to respond.
 The sense organs are your eyes, ears, nose, tongue and skin.